Physical fitness and activity guidelines

 • Moderate intensity activity causes a slight, but noticeable, increase in breath and heart rate.
 You can still carry on a conversation.

-• Vigorous intensity activity makes you out of breath - you can't do these activities and chat at the same time.
+• Vigorous intensity activity makes you out of breath - you can't do these activities and talk at the same time.

 My Healthy Workplace